sportstalk247/sdk-multiplatform/docs/source/usage/user_client.md

         }

         //
-        // If using KMPNativeCoroutines framework
+        // If using Async/Await
         //
-        import KMPNativeCoroutinesAsync

         let handle = Task {
             do {
-                let response = try await asyncFunction(
+                let response = try await userClient.globallyPurgeUserContent(
-                    for: userClient.globallyPurgeUserContentAsync(
                     userid; "023976080242ac120002", // ID of the User who's content is about to be purged
                     byuserid: "1234567890" // ID of the User who is about to perform the purge action(requires admin privileges)
-                    )
                 )
                 // Resolve `response` from HERE onwards(ex. update UI displaying the response data)...
             } catch {